jkk004/csgobettingalgorithm/README.md

 -Match results in the last ten games was a good indicator of success too.
 The stat is available on liquidpedia

 -The current meta is for one player to carry the whole team.
-In ESL Pro League Season 13, Device popped off to carry Astralis in Group D against Team Liquid in the playoffs and other teams during the play ins
+In ESL Pro League Season 13, Device popped off to carry Astralis in Group D against Team Liquid in the playoffs and other teams during the play ins.
+However, if that one carry falters, the whole team will likely falter.
+Therefore, it is important to see the rating of the top player on each team in the past 3 months, 10 games, etc. and compare each other.